-The annotated sensor data can be used to generate training data that is used to train the machine-learned model right on the wearable device.
+The annotated sensor data can generate training data that is used to train the machine-learned model right on the wearable device.

 One or more machine-learned models may generate a prediction such as a predicted physiological response.
 A user can provide user confirmation input to confirm that the physiological response prediction was correct or to indicate that the physiological response prediction was incorrect.

-The user confirmation input and sensor data can be used to generate training data that is further used to train one or more machine-learned models.
+The user confirmation input and sensor data can generate training data that is further used to train one or more machine-learned models.

 Proposed Sensors on the Google smart wristband

-Sensor system on the wristband can include an electrodermal activity sensor (EDA), a photoplethysmogram (PPG) sensor, a skin temperature sensor, and/or an inertial measurement unit (IMU) according to the patent.
+The sensor system on the wristband can include an electrodermal activity sensor (EDA), a photoplethysmogram (PPG) sensor, a skin temperature sensor, and/or an inertial measurement unit (IMU), according to the patent.

-Additionally or alternatively, sensor system can include an electrocardiogram (ECG) sensor, an ambient temperature sensor (ATS), a humidity sensor, a sound sensor such as a microphone (e.g., ultrasonic), an ambient light sensor (ALS) and a barometric pressure sensor (e.g., barometer).
+Additionally or a sensor system can include an electrocardiogram (ECG) sensor, an ambient temperature sensor (ATS), a humidity sensor, a sound sensor such as a microphone (e.g., ultrasonic), an ambient light sensor (ALS), and a barometric pressure sensor (e.g., barometer).

-The smart wristband may provide visual, audio, and/or haptic responses to remind a user of the beneficial information on how to manage stress provided by the remote computing device.
+The smart wristband may provide visual, audio, and/or haptic responses to remind a user of the beneficial information on managing stress provided by the remote computing device.

 Since the sensors of a smart wristband will generate sensor data indicative of a user’s heart rate, EDA, and/or blood pressure, among other physiological characteristics, the smart wristband can associate the sensor data with the period of stress identified by the user input to the wearable device.

-Amazon is the other company with a display-less smartband called Halo that has some advanced capabilities to process voice processing to detect emotions.
+Amazon is the other company with a display-less smart band called Halo with some advanced capabilities to process voice processing to detect emotions.
 (Tone Analysis).

 This Google patent was originally filed in Oct’2020 and published this week (April 29th, 2021).
 The inventors are Kelly Elizabeth Dobson and Daniel Mark Kaufman from Google.